-If you suspect you have DES or experience any of the above symptoms, speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton about finding relief and regaining the quality of life you seek.
+If you suspect you have DES or experience any of the above symptoms, speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham about finding relief and regaining the quality of life you seek.

 How Is Eyelid Twitching Related To DES?

 When the eyes lack lubrication, the nervous system compensates by increasing the eyes’ blink rate to try and refresh the tear film.
 If the brain sends too many signals to increase the blink rate, the eyelid’s muscles may begin to twitch due to the overload of signals fired from the brain.
 Eventually, as the eyelid muscles become more fatigued from the excess blinking, twitching becomes more noticeable and irritating.

 Eyelid twitching can be bothersome and can even interfere with performing daily tasks.
 Though twitching episodes usually subside after a minute or two, there are some steps you can take to shorten their duration or eliminate them altogether.

 Try using lubricating eye drops to bring some moisture back to your eyes, thus reducing the signals sent to the nervous system to increase the blink rate.
 Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can recommend which over-the-counter drops best suit your eyes’ needs, or prescribe more potent eye drops.